 Guess what, do you know that people who already manage time well attend training sessions on time management and then come back to the workplace prepared to schedule themselves even more efficiently?

-However, those that aren’t good at managing time come back from such sessions with the feeling that they didn’t learn anything new, that would help them.
+However, those who aren’t good at managing time come back from such sessions with the feeling that they didn’t learn anything new, that would help them.
 There aren’t any new ideas about time management.
 The trick is to use the techniques we already know about.

 Suppose a small business owner can put even one idea into practice.
 In that case, they will probably make better use of their time than before they tried.

-Here is a Case Study on Time Management
+Here is a Case Study on Time Management Tips for Entrepreneurs

 Charles Schwab was one of the wealthiest men in America in the 20s, the first man to be paid a salary of over one million dollars.
 He took over Bethlehem Steel and made it one of the most successful companies in the United States.
 At one point, he paid a consultant 25000 dollars to help him manage time more efficiently.

 Many people thought he was crazy to pay that much money for something so simple.
-But Charles Schwab always declared it was the best spent money of his career.
+But Charles Schwab always declared it was the best-spent money of his career.

 What did the consultant tell him?
-He said, Charles, before you leave work tonight, sit and write down the six most important things you have to do tomorrow.
+He said, Charles before you leave work tonight, sit and write down the six most important things you have to do tomorrow.
 Please put them in order of priority.

 When you come into work tomorrow, look at that list and see if those are still the most important six things you have to do.
 If the order is correct, if the answer is yes, begin working on priority one and continue working on it until completion.